OutSystems/docs-product/src/building-apps/ui/patterns/web/controls/dropdown.md

 ---
 tags: runtime-traditionalweb;
-summary: Dropdown allows end users to make a choice from several options.
+summary: Learn how to implement and customize the Dropdown UI Pattern in OutSystems 11 (O11) for enhanced user choice functionality.
 locale: en-us
 guid: b4792689-6d10-4819-9a92-609ddbbd0365
 app_type: traditional web apps